hpc4you/hpc/README.md

 - 🔗[Chinese Version](https://gitee.com/hpc4you/hpc), please check the PDF file.

 ## Quick Start
-1. Run `bash <(curl -k -Ss https://raw.githubusercontent.com/hpc4you/hpc/main/getInfo.sh)`, follow the on-screen prompts to send the Email.
+1. Run `curl https://raw.githubusercontent.com/hpc4you/hpc/main/getInfo.sh | bash`, follow the on-screen prompts to send the Email.
 2. Add IP and hostname entries into file **/etc/hosts**.
-3. Upload file **code** and package **hpc4you_toolkit-XXX.tgz**.
+3. Upload the package **hpc4you_toolkit-XXX.zip**.
-4. Login as root, run `source code`, then follow the on-screen prompts.
+4. Login as root, unzip the package, run `source code`, then follow the on-screen prompts.
 You may need to copy + paste the green line then press Enter.

 Wait patiently, all servers will reboot at least twice, and then the cluster will be ready.